DE1-Engineering-Mathematics/module-resources/tutorial_sheets/10-fourier-series.md

     [ -\pi{},\pi{} ]$

 <div class = "answer">
 To shortcut this problem, you can make the guess (after plotting the function, perhaps) that $\sin(x)\cos(x)^2$ might be able to be rearranged into a sum of sine components.
-Entering "sin(x)cos(x)^2" and going to the "Alternate form" section in WolframAlpha reveals that
+Entering "sin(x)cos(x)^2" and going to the "Alternate form" section in WolframAlpha reveals that:

 $$\sin(x)\cos(x)^2 = \boxed{ \frac{1}{4}\sin(x) + \frac{1}{4}\sin(3x) }$$